makethingshappy/IoTflow/Documentation/SETUP.md

 ---

 ## Step 4: Utility Configuration I/O Tool (IoTflow Forge)
+For more detailed information about IoTflow Forge please review

 1. Connect your microcontroller to your computer.
 2. Open `IoTflow Forge.py` and run the python program.
 3. Make a new configuration or load a configuration.